 Applications must be submitted in digital form, as a single pdf, emailed to firstname.lastname@example.org with the subject ‘Teaching Fellow Application - SURNAME’, where SURNAME is the last name of the Fellowship applicant.

 One McMaster University faculty member will be selected as a Paul R. MacPherson Teaching Fellow each year.
-Applications will be adjudicated by a peer-review committee facilitated by staff from the Centre for Leadership in Learning.
-The committee will normally consist of two McMaster student representatives, the Associate Vice-President (Academic) or his/her representative, and three faculty members external to McMaster.
+Applications will be adjudicated by a peer-review committee facilitated by staff from the McMaster Institute for Innovation and Excellence in Teaching & Learning.
+The committee will normally consist of two McMaster student representatives, the Associate Vice-President (Teaching & Learning) or his/her representative, and three faculty members external to McMaster.
 Applicants will be selected according to a consensus model of decision-making.
 See the list of evaluation criteria below.

 - Quality & eligibility of proposed project (including potential impact on student learning).